Services

 Whenever possible, samples should be provided in barcoded 0.75 mL Micronic tubes.
 If samples have been already aliquoted, any other tube type is fine as well.

-The ‘number of samples’ must match the number of samples delivered to PRI, and the number of rows in the 'Request Samples' table.
+Number of samples’ must match the number of samples delivered to PRI, and the number of rows in the sample table.

 FFPE tissue analysis